worthingtonse/RAIDA_KEY_EXCHANGE/Key Table.md

 This table is only used when the client and the server will connect without authenticating each other.
 This is used for encryption between unknowns.

-Each Record is 70 bytes.
+Each Record is 33 bytes.

+Keys can only be retrieved once.

 Column | Datatype | Note | Required?
  ---|---|---|---
 Hash of Key ID | 16 Bytes | MD5 hash of GUID | Yes